krylowicz/tinynet/README.md

   <img src="https://user-images.githubusercontent.com/22550143/158054958-332315a0-8863-4585-a69e-ed60dfc6a597.svg" width="550px" height="550px">
 </p>

+I am planning to create a second Tensor class that is a wrapper around my other [tiny](http://github.com/krylowicz/tinydot) project

 ### Functions
 tinynet supports (not yet) these 14 ops, both on cpu and gpu (using PyOpenCL)
 ```